The Paradores and Paradores available on the Camino

 ‘Parador’ is the name given in Spain to luxury hotels managed by a state-run company and usually located in buildings of historical importance such as fortresses, monasteries and castles, but also new buildings set in nature reserves and areas of outstanding beauty.

 Paradores de Turismo de España, the public company managing these luxury hotels, was founded by King Alfonso XIII to promote tourism in Spain.
 The first, Parador de Gredos in Ávila, was opened in 1928 by the King.
-Today there are 94 of them, from 3 to 5 stars across Spain, along the Camino de Santiago.
+Today, 94 of them are from 3 to 5 stars across Spain, along the Camino de Santiago.

 Regardless of the date or style, they all are refurbished to a high standard offering all modern comforts, as long as they comply with protected building regulations.
 Prices at Spanish Paradores will vary depending on the room, region and season, but they are a real treat to the pilgrim!

 You will find various stunning ‘Paradores’ along the Camino de Santiago routes:

 Parador de Santiago

 The most famous Parador on the Camino de Santiago is the 5-star Hostal dos Reis Católicos in the Praza do Obradoiro in Santiago de Compostela, just across from the cathedral.
 The building has welcomed pilgrims for over 500 years, and you will feel like you are stepping back in time as soon as you walk through the door.
 Whether you are staying or eating at the restaurant, it is a must-see if you are in Santiago.

 Parador de León on the Camino Frances